 In those species that have a functional terminal filament, the desmonemes and rhopalonemes play a fundamental role in the first stages of adhesion of the prey.
 In many species, the tugs of the struggling prey on the terminal filament trigger the cnidoband discharge (Mackie et al. 1987 and pers. obs.).
 The adhesive terminal filament has been lost several times in the Euphysonectae (Frillagalma, Lychnagalma-Physophora, Erenna, and some species of Cordagalma).
 In these species, we hypothesize that a different trigger mechanism is at play, possibly involving the prey actively biting or grasping the tentillum or lure.

-The clades defined in Damian-Serrano et al. (2020) are characterized by unique evolutionary innovations in their tentilla.
-The clade Eucladophora (containing Pyrostephidae, Euphysonectae, and Calycophorae) encompasses all of the extant Siphonophore species (178 of 186) except Cystonects and Apolemia.
-Innovations that arose along the stem of this group include spatially segregated heteroneme and haploneme nematocysts, terminal filaments, and elastic strands (Fig. 4).
+The clades defined in Damian-Serrano et al. (2021) are characterized by unique evolutionary innovations in their tentilla.
+The clade Eucladophora (containing Pyrostephidae, Euphysonectae, and Calycophorae) encompasses all of the extant siphonophore species (178 of 186) except Cystonects and Apolemia.
+Innovations that arose along the lineage leading to this group include spatially segregated heteroneme and haploneme nematocysts, terminal filaments, and elastic strands (Fig. 4).
 Pyrostephids evolved a unique bifurcation of the axial gastrovascular canal of the tentillum known as the “saccus” (Totton and Bargmann 1965).
-The stem to the clade Tendiculophora (clade containing Euphysonectae and Calycophorae) subsequently acquired further novelties such as the desmoneme and rhopaloneme (acrophore subtype ancestral) nematocysts on the terminal filament (Fig. 4), which bears no other nematocyst type.
+The lineage leading to the clade Tendiculophora (clade containing Euphysonectae and Calycophorae) subsequently acquired further novelties such as the desmoneme and rhopaloneme (acrophore subtype ancestral) nematocysts on the terminal filament (Fig. 4), which bears no other nematocyst type.
 These are arranged in sets of 2 parallel rhopalonemes for each single desmoneme (Skaer 1988, 1991).
 The involucrum is an expansion of the epidermal layer that can cover part or all of the cnidoband (Fig. 2).
-This structure, together with differentiated larval tentilla, appeared in the stem branch to Clade A physonects.
+This structure, together with differentiated larval tentilla, appeared in the branch leading to Clade A physonects.
 Calycophorans evolved novelties such as larger desmonemes at the distal end of the cnidoband, pleated pedicles with a “hood” (here considered homologous to the involucrum) at the proximal end of the tentillum, anacrophore rhopalonemes, and microbasic mastigophore-type heteronemes.
 While calycophorans have diversified into most of the extant described siphonophore species (108 of 186), their tentilla have not undergone any major categorical gains or losses since their most recent common ancestor.
 Nonetheless, they have evolved a wide variation in nematocyst and cnidoband sizes.
 Ancestrally (and retained in most prayomorphs and hippopodids), the calycophoran tentillum is recurved where the proximal and distal ends of the cnidoband are close together.
 Diphyomorph tentilla are slightly different in shape, with straighter cnidobands.

 Figure 4.
 Siphonophore cladogram with the main categorical character gains (green) and losses (red) mapped.
 Some branch lengths were modified from the Bayesian chronogram to improve readability.
 The main visually distinguishable tentillum types are sketched next to the species that bear them, showing the location and arrangement of the main characters.
 In large, complex-shaped euphysonect tentilla, haplonemes were omitted for simplification.
 The hypothesized phylogenetic placement of the rhizophysid Bathyphysa conifera, for which no molecular data are yet available, was added manually (dashed line).